EHEGUY/EHEGUY/README.md

 # Hi, I'm Siddhant

-First-year student learning **AI & ML** at Dr. Homi Bhabha State University, aspiring to become a software developer.
-Passionate about AI, optimization algorithms, and building innovative solutions with code.
-Currently coding in **Python, JavaScript, Go, and React** — always eager to learn more!
+First-year student learning **AI & ML** at Dr. Homi Bhabha State University,  trying to do better in AI, optimization algorithms, and building innovative solutions with code.
+Currently coding in **Python, C, Go, and React**

 ##  Projects I've Worked On

 **Optimal Solar Panel Placement Optimizer** — Leading energy efficiency innovation
-A project to find the best spots for solar panels using heuristic algorithms, time series analysis, and weather data to boost green energy output and reduce costs!
+A project to find the best spots for solar panels using heuristic algorithms, time series analysis, and weather data to boost green energy output and reduce costs

 **Calculator** — A versatile mathematical tool built with Go
 Developed a web-based calculator using Golang, HTML5, and JavaScript to efficiently execute various mathematical functions with optimized precision and speed.